SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_4/advanced_features/observability.ko.md

 ## Leveraging event logs
 Tracing has to be enabled for event logging as well, even if one does not wish to export traces to visualize them.
 **By default, tracing is enabled.
 No additional parameters need to be passed to see logs on the console.**
-All events within a span are logged at INFO level.
+All events within a span are logged at FINE level.
 Error events are logged at WARN level.
-This includes error events as well.

 All event logs have the following fields :
  | Field | Field value | Description |